Review of Kindle Bestseller “Gone Girl” By Gillian Flynn

-Gillian Flynn is definitely one of our favorite authors: When we read her early work "Sharp Objects" we knew instantly that a great newcomer is joining the world of suspense fiction.
-She is the American author and former television critic for Entertainment Weekly and as of 2012, she has published three novels: Sharp Objects and Dark Places and Gone Girl.
+Gillian Flynn, author of Gone Girl, is definitely one of our favorite authors: When we read her early work “Sharp Objects” we knew instantly that a great newcomer is joining the world of suspense fiction.
+She is the American author and former television critic for Entertainment Weekly and as of 2012, she has published three novels: Sharp Objects, Dark Places and Gone Girl.

 A Brief Summary: